skuid/SamplePages/Salesforce_Advanced/Work_Dot_Com_Command_Center/README.md

 <img src="WorkDotCom_CommandCenter.png" width="300"></img>

+## Watch this in action.
+We did a webinar showing off this material.
+[Watch it here.](https://www.youtube.com/watch?v=6H3k2xOgTpk&t=4s)

 ## Getting Started.
 ### 1. Install Work.com command center
 The easiest way to get started exploring the Work.com solution is to install this in a scratch org using SFDX.
 This means you will need to use your terminal and have git and SFDX installed.
 [Read these instructions on installing SFDX](https://trailhead.salesforce.com/en/content/learn/modules/sfdx_app_dev/sfdx_app_dev_setup_dx#Tdxn4tBK-heading7)